Cypress Park High School: Athletics

 The school, upon its opening, hired Greg Rogers, previously the Cypress Falls High School American football team assistant coach and girls' track team head track coach, as its head coach and the coach of the school's football.
 The remainder of the athletic staff had been hired by July 2016.
 Cypress Park will begin 6A varsity play in 2018 UIL Season.

 Demographics

-The projected 2016-2017 student body had 638 students, with 57% being Hispanic or Latino, 26% being Black, 10% being Anglo White, and 4% being Asian.
-The projected percentage of low income students was 74%.

 The demographic breakdown of the 1,216 students enrolled for 2017-18 was: